microbus-io/fabric/docs/shortcuts.md

 # Shortcuts

-* The network hop duration is hard-coded to `250 * time.Millisecond`
+* The network hop duration is hard-coded to 250ms
+* The ack timeout is hard-coded to 250ms